jross765/JGnuCashLibNTools/gnucash-api-ext/README.md

 via the "API" module (sort of "macros") for specialized, complex tasks.

 ## Sub-Modules
-Currently, the module consists of just one single sub-module: "SecAcct".
+Currently, the module consists of two sub-modules:

+* "SecAcct"
+* "TrxMgr"

 ### SecAcct
 Currently, this sub-module contains just one single class: `SecuritiesAccountTransactionManager`, which provides a simplified, high-level interface for generating buy- and dividend transactions in a securities account (brokerage account).

+### TrxMgr
+This sub-module contains classes that help to:

+* Find transaction and splits by setting filter criteria
+* Manipulate transactions in a more convenient way than by using the pure API.

 ## Major Changes
+### V. 1.5 &rarr; 1.6
+* Added sub-module TrxMgr.

 ### V. 1.4 &rarr; 1.5
 * Sub-module SecAcct:
   * Added support for stock splits / reverse splits.